The Borderline Mural Project

 The Borderline Mural Project covers a 200 foot long wall in the tunnels under the campus of MIT with murals and magic.
 The tunnel is a commonly used route between MIT Buildings 66 and E17 during bad weather.
 The tunnel is a useful connection between point A to point B, but Borderline aims to make it a destination.

-More than twenty-five MIT-affiliated artists will add their individual contributions throughout spring 2017, culminating in a single, connected mural by the end of May 2017.
+More than twenty-five MIT-affiliated artists added their individual contributions throughout spring 2017, culminating in a single, connected mural completed in May 2017.

 The magic comes in the form of augmented reality: viewers can use a mobile phone app to experience an extension of the imagery.

 Learn more about the project at theborderlinetunnel.wordpre

 Julia Rue ’18 (Lead) is a junior at MIT studying Mechanical Engineering.
 She enjoys spending time with her family, and corn.

 Tara Lee ’17 (Painting Coord) studied Biological Engineering at MIT.
 She enjoys collecting pens and being aesthetic.

 Jessie Wang ’19 (AR Coord) is studying Computer Science at MIT.
 She enjoys cute things and avocados.

 Emma DeSoto ’18 (Logistics) is a junior at MIT studying Mechanical Engineering.
 She enjoys watching videos of cute dogs, and street style.

 Iris Fung ’17 (Historian) is a senior at MIT studying biology.
 She enjoys southern food and dancing like no one’s watching.